ferebee/HIP/0000-return-to-hnt.md

 ### Treasuries

 Treasuries retain their current HNT balances.
-Existing IOT and MOBILE wallet balances remain unchanged, and holders can continue to hold, or can redeem for HNT at any time at the treasury floor rate.
+Existing IOT and MOBILE wallet balances remain unchanged, and holders can continue to hold, or can redeem for HNT at any time at the treasury rate.

 ### Value Imbalances